gfed53/ang-mongo-youtube/README.md

 # AngMongoTest: A Simple TODO app using MongoDB

-This can also be used as a template for future MEAN stack projects.
+This can also be used as a template or guide for future MEAN stack projects.

 ## For the future...